 Magnetic Resonance Imaging is one of the most advanced imaging techniques available.
 MRI uses radiofrequency waves and a strong magnetic field, rather than X-rays, to provide clear, detailed pictures of internal organs and tissues.
 This safe, non-invasive technique is valuable for diagnosing a broad range of diseases - including cancer, heart and vascular disease, stroke, and joint and musculoskeletal disorders - in all areas of the body.
-At The Chester County Hospital, our MRI services offer the specialized equipment and high level of expertise needed to accurately evaluate structures within the body that may not be as visible with other imaging methods.
+At Chester County Hospital, our MRI services offer the specialized equipment and high level of expertise needed to accurately evaluate structures within the body that may not be as visible with other imaging methods.

 How does an MRI Work?